TritonVM/triton-vm/specification/arithmetization.md

 **Relations to other Tables**

- 1. A Program Evaluation Argument establishes that the rows of the Program Table match with the unique rows of the Instruction Table.
+ 1. A Program-Evaluation Argument establishes that the rows of the Program Table match with the unique rows of the Instruction Table.

 ## Instruction Table